 traces it's origin to July 1929 when David S. Stouffer opened a

-expanded to include advertising, design and printing.
-Regular
+include advertising, design and printing.
+Regular clients included,

-1935 only to have them rejected because there was no class for
+only to have them rejected because there was no class for judging color.

-attention shifted to the pressroom and prepress.
-Mr. Stouffer
+shifted to the pressroom and prepress.
+Mr. Stouffer became involved in

-American company.
+company.
 Innovation is an essential part of the company culture where

-new products are being developed and protected by patents
+new products are being developed and protected by patents or copyrights.

 Innovative development by